alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 After the version number comes a long list of objects.
 There are lots of types of objects, for all the various things you can find in a PDF, including the pages, the text, and the graphics.

-After that is the `xref` or cross-reference table, which is a lookup table for the objects.
+After that list comes the `xref` or cross-reference table, which is a lookup table for the objects.
 It points to all the objects in the file: it tells you that object 1 is 10 bytes after the start, object 2 is after 20 bytes, object 3 is after 30 bytes, and so on.
 By looking at this table, a PDF reading app knows how many objects there are in the file, and where to find them.

-The `trailer` contains some metadata about the document, including the UserUnit value that we'll return to later.
+The `trailer` contains some metadata about the document, including the `UserUnit` value that we'll return to later.

 Finally, the `startxref` value is a pointer to the start of the `xref` table.
-This is where a PDF reading starts: it works from the end of the file until it finds the `startxref` value, then it can go and read the `xref` table and learn about all the objects.
+This is where a PDF reading app starts: it works from the end of the file until it finds the `startxref` value, then it can go and read the `xref` table and learn about all the objects.

 Here's a simple example of a PDF that I wrote by hand.
 If you copy/paste this code into a file named `myexample.pdf`, it should open and show a simple PDF with a red square in a PDF reading app:

+**objects don't have to be in order**

 <pre class="highlight"><code><span class="c">%PDF-1.6

 % The first object.
 The start of every object is marked by:
 %
-%     &gt;object number> &gt;generation number> obj
+%     &lt;object number> &lt;generation number> obj
 %
 % (The generation number is used for versioning, and is usually 0.)
 %